S12Silvia.com

 Motorsport

-The S12 chassis competed in various motorsport categories around the world and drove to victories and championship wins during the late 1980's and early 1990's.
+The S12 chassis competed in various motorsport categories around the world and was driven to victories and championship wins in various racing classes during the late 1980's and early 1990's.
 The lightweight chassis and handling characteristics of the S12, paired with reliable and powerful engine combinations, were contributors to the cars success.
 Australian motorsport legend Mark Skaife was quoted as saying…

 “It was a great little car,” Skaife enthused.
 “It was reasonably light, had nice, driveable engine power and was nicely prepared.
 It was really well balanced.”Supercars.com